 Teotihuacan: City of Water, City of Fire is organized by the Fine Arts Museums of San Francisco and the Los Angeles County Museum of Art, in collaboration with the Secretaría de Cultura through the Instituto Nacional de Antropología e Historia de México.
 This exhibition has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
 Any views, findings, conclusions, or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.

 The Phoenix premiere of Teotihuacan: City of Water, City of Fire is made possible through the generosity of The Diane & Bruce Halle Foundation, supported by BlueCross BlueShield of Arizona and JP Morgan Chase & Co., and the J.W.
 Kieckhefer Foundation.
-Additional support is provided by The Selz Foundation, Inc., The Craig and Barbara Barrett Foundation, SRP, The Tony & Milena Astorga Foundation, an anonymous donor, Jane and Mal Jozoff.
+Additional support is provided by The Selz Foundation, Inc., The Craig and Barbara Barrett Foundation, SRP, The Tony & Milena Astorga Foundation, an anonymous donor, Jane and Mal Jozoff, and Jo Brandt.

 With illustrations of objects from Mexico City’s Museo Nacional de Antropología and from the museums and storage facilities of the Zona de Monumentos Arqueológicos de Teotihuacan, along with selected works from US and European collections, the catalogue examines these cultural artifacts to understand the roles that offerings of objects and programs of monumental sculpture and murals throughout the city played in the lives of Teotihuacan’s citizens.

 A three-part series featuring archeologists, art historians, and curators who have worked extensively on the site and whose artifacts can be seen in the exhibition.